-As we mentioned before, a CSM will help you retain customers, suggest product upgrades, and lower churn rates.
-The best way to optimize those areas is to track the numbers.
+As we mentioned before, a CSM will help you retain customers, suggest product upgrades and lower churn rates.
+The best way to optimise those areas is to track the numbers.
 To evaluate renewal rates you'll need to take into account if customers are month-to-month or annual.
 Clients who pay monthly are technically at risk of churning each month and can be harder to gauge than those paying annually.

-One tried-and-true indicator of customer success is utilizing surveys to calculate the average customer satisfaction score (CSAT).
-These can be done by phone, email, or even embedded in your product.
+One tried-and-true indicator of customer success is utilising surveys to calculate the average customer satisfaction score (CSAT).
+These can be done by phone, email or even embedded in your product.
 They're quite common because they're fairly easy to assess but the ultimate question that's worth its weight in gold is "How likely are you to recommend us to a friend?"
 It's usually scored on a scale of 0-10 and the results are used in a formula to determine your Net Promoter Score (NPS).

 The NPS is just one of the components used to determine the customer health score, which indicates your customer's loyalty and overall "health".
-Other popular areas evaluated are how often they call support, engage with emails, or pay their invoices on time.
-Since one of the main objectives is to increase the lifetime value of your customers, you'll want to take a look at how many customers upgrade or add on extras after their original sign-up.
+Other popular areas evaluated are how often they call support, engage with emails or pay their invoices on time.
+Because one of the main objectives is to increase the lifetime value of your customers, you'll want to take a look at how many customers upgrade or add on extras after their original sign-up.

 A customer success manager that can master the finesse of keeping customers happy while representing your brand with the company values in mind, can be a huge asset to your business.
 It's a valuable role that should be focused on building strong relationships, listening to customer needs with empathy, and sharing ideas with the appropriate teams.